makerdao/mips/MIP45/mip45.md

 The Collateral price module contract address.

 #### `Clipper` -- **tail** [seconds]
-Time elapsed before auction reset.
-Together with the `cusp`, they are the two variables that determine that an auction needs to be reset (whichever triggers first).
+Seconds that can elapse before an auction must be reset.
+Together with `cusp`, this parameter determines when an auction needs to be reset.
+E.g. if `tail` is 1800 seconds, then if an auction is not complete after 30 minutes have elapsed, it will need to be reset.

 #### `Clipper` -- **tip** [rad]
 Flat fee to `suck` from `vow` to incentivize keepers when liquidating a vault or resetting an already existing auction.